stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

   -> m (Array r2 sh e) -- ^ Manifest array — result
 ```

-An interesting thing here is that `computeP` wants to live in monad, *any
+An interesting thing here is that `computeP` wants to live in a monad, *any
 monad*, why is that?
-The reason is that `computeP` can use array that is
+The reason is that `computeP` can use an array that is
 produced with another `computeP` but only when it's already evaluated or
-else you get run-time warning and slow code.
-If you keep all `computeP` and
+else you get a run-time warning and slow code.
+If you keep all `computeP`
-`computeUnboxedP` functions in the same monad you are safe.
-So the type just
+and `computeUnboxedP` functions in the same monad, you are safe.
+So the type
-helps avoid writing incorrect code (although it's still possible to use
+just helps avoid writing incorrect code (although it's still possible to use
 something like `runIdentity . computeP`).
 For sequential evaluation we have
-`computeS`, it may be a better choice for relatively small data-sets.
+`computeS`, which may be a better choice for relatively small data-sets.

 `backpermute` is “backwards permutation of an array's elements” and it's
-just right tool for the job.
+just the right tool for the job.
 Let's see what we get:

 ```
 $ image-processing -- before-rotation.png after-rotation.png +RTS -s -N2